 “Yes, sir.
 I can’t seem to wrap my brain around the fact that you’re here – today - when you should still be a couple months distant out in space.
 Could you please enlighten me how this can be?”

 “I do not believe it has started raining yet,” Guinevere mused, tilting her head slightly to listen toward a nearby window.

 Tristan took up her cue and nodded toward her.
 “If my lovely wife will excuse us, let us take a walk outside, Master Porter.”

 “Of course,” Gwen replied.

 “Uh, sure,” Pockets replied.
-Being the smallest person on board the Blue Horizon, he was used to everyone else towering over him, but beside the massive form of Tristan, he felt positively miniscule.
+Being the shortest person on board the Blue Horizon, he was used to everyone else towering over him, but beside the massive form of Tristan, he felt positively miniscule.
 The Silloni stood up beside him and motioned Pockets to follow him to the front door.
 Renny looked up curiously, but since they didn’t appear to be in distress or in a hurry, he returned his attention to the printed magazine in his lap.

 Out on the front porch, Tristan motioned to a pair of rustic iron benches beneath a large tree in the yard.
 Once they had settled in, Pockets looked expectantly toward the large unicorn.

 Tristan leaned forward, resting elbows on his knees and focused his deep brown eyes upon the raccoon.
 “I didn’t want to say anything in front of the others,” he said, “but to the engineer of the Blue Horizon who discovered the key to decrypting priceless data, I will divulge the information you wish to know.
 However, I must insist that you keep what I tell you in strict confidence.”
 Pockets swallowed with a nod, but kept his tongue.